DFHack/dfhack/data/blueprints/README.md

 Packaging a set of blueprints
 -----------------------------

-A complete QF specification for a section of your fortress may contain 4 or more separate blueprints, one for each "phase" of construction (dig, build, place stockpiles, query building adjustments).
+A complete specification for a section of your fortress may contain 4 or more separate blueprints, one for each "phase" of construction (dig, build, place stockpiles, query building adjustments).

-To manage all the separate blueprints, it is often convenient to keep related blueprints in a single .xlsx file, with each blueprint in a separate sheet within the file.
+To manage all the separate blueprints, it is often convenient to keep related blueprints in a single file.
+For .xlsx spreadsheets, you can keep each blueprint in a separate sheet.
 Online spreadsheet applications like [Google Sheets](https://sheets.new) make it easy to work with multiple related blueprints, and, as a bonus, they retain any formatting you've set, like column sizes and coloring.

+For both .csv files and .xlsx spreadsheets you can also add as many blueprints as you want in a single file or sheet.
+Just add a modeline in the first column to indicate the start of a new blueprint.
+Instead of multiple .csv files, you can concatenate them into one single file.

+For example, you can store multiple blueprints together like this:

+    #dig label(digbed)
+    d d d d #
+    d d d d #
+    d d d d #
+    d d d d #
+    # # # # #
+    #build label(buildbed)
+    b   f h #
+            #
+            #
+    n       #
+    # # # # #
+    #place label(placebed)
+            #
+    f(2x2)  #
+            #
+            #
+    # # # # #
+    #query label(boozebed)
+            #
+    booze   #
+            #
+            #
+    # # # # #
+    #query label(roombed)
+    r{+ 3}& #
+            #
+            #
+            #
+    # # # # #

-Of course, you could still choose to keep your blueprints in single-sheet .csv files and just give related blueprints similar names.
-The blueprint modes suggest a convenient naming scheme for .csv-based blueprint "stacks":
+Of course, you could still choose to keep your blueprints in single-sheet .csv files and just give related blueprints similar names:

     bedroom.1.dig.csv
     bedroom.2.build.csv
     bedroom.3.place.csv
     bedroom.4.query.csv

-But the naming is completely up to you, of course.
+But the naming and organization is completely up to you.

 Tips and Tricks